atonybnguyen/EC440Pintos-OSNAP/src/p3/b/DESIGNDOC.md

 >> that much of their implementation can be shared.
 Explain why your
 >> implementation either does or does not share much of the code for
 >> the two situations.
+> our implementation of the code shares a significant amoutn of code.
+The spt_entry is used for PAGE_FILE and PAGE_MMAP.
+> In spt_load_page both types share the same logic when acquiring the file lock.
+The primary difference is that during
+> eviction and unmapping, our PAGE_MMAP checks the dirty part and writes to the file, while PAGE_FILE are used read-only or private to swap
+>

           SURVEY QUESTIONS
           ================